dongdongunique/LLM_RAG/SearchQ.md

 * **Query for WiFi Extenders:**

-  * "Find WiFi range extenders."
+  * "Find WiFi range extenders with 4 stars"
 * **Query for Art Supplies:**

   * "List all art supplies, specifically focusing on pom poms, with a price under $10."